Mossimo Giannulli reports to prison in college bribery case

 Loughlin was also ordered to pay a $150,000 fine and perform 100 hours of community service, and Giannulli has to pay a $250,000 fine and perform 250 hours of community service.

-Yea we could just do: Prosecutors recorded phone calls and emails showing the couple worked with the mastermind of the scheme, admissions consultant Rick Singer, to get their daughters into USC with fake athletic profiles depicting them as star rowers.
+Prosecutors had recorded phone calls and emails showing the couple worked with the mastermind of the scheme, admissions consultant Rick Singer, to get their daughters into USC with fake athletic profiles depicting them as star rowers.
 “Fantastic.
 Will get all,” Giannulli responded and sent Singer the photo, according to the court filings.

 Nearly sixty people have been charged in the scheme led by Singer, who secretly worked with investigators and recorded his conversations with parents and coaches to help build the case against them.
 Singer, who is expected to testify against any defendants who go to trial, has not yet been sentenced.
 More than 40 people have already pleaded guilty.